atompilzli/CornFuturePricingModel/README.md

 # CornFuturePricingModel
 Nick Bischofberger's Bachelor Thesis: Corn Future Pricing using Machine Learning

-The model can be discussed on request
-Data to run model is proprietary and can't be shared
+The model can be discussed on request.
+Data to run model is proprietary and can't be shared.